DiverseSolutions/quiz-for-events/README.md

 ## **Why?**

 Unfortunately, the previous quiz was made in jquery.
 And it was kinda hard to work with.
-It contained some questionable methods yet pretty effective.
+It contained some questionable methods.
 Which is why my monkey brain couldn't handle it.

 ## What dependecies are you using?